[6 MIN READ]

 In this article:

-Swedish Cancer Institute caregivers’ support group provides community and connection to loved ones supporting individuals with cancer.
+The caregivers’ support group at Swedish Cancer Institute provides community and connection to loved ones supporting individuals with cancer.

 A support group can offer valuable insight and guidance to those experiencing a shared story — and offer ways to cope while also validating emotions.